IlyasKhatipov/IUTCSSpring2024/README.md

 **README**

 ## Overview
-This repository contains solutions for three programming assignments focused on formal languages and automata theory.
+This repository contains solutions for three programming assignments completed as part of the **Theoretical Computer Science** course during the spring semester of 2024.
+The assignments focus on formal languages and automata theory.

-### Assignment 1 Task 1 - String Generator (Java)
+### Assignment 1 Task 1 – String Generator (Java)
 A program that generates strings from three specific languages (L1, L2, L3) over a given alphabet, based on length and count constraints.

 **Key Features:**